Line chart shows that the Federal funds target rate has topped out at lower levels over time.

 - March 2001 to November 2001—The recession was preceded by a target rate as high as 6.5% in 2000.

 - December 2007 to June 2009—The recession was preceded by a target rate high of 5.25% in 2006-2007.

 - February 2020 to April 2020—The recession was preceded by a target rate high of 2.5% in 2019.

 Two arrows on the chart show directionally the decline of the funds target rate during this period.
 The first, steeper arrow, extends from the early 1980s to the late 1990s.
 The second arrow, with a shallower slope, extends from roughly 2001 to 2019.

-- We believe that the number of rate hikes in 2022 remains flexible and dependent on how the economy, the pandemic, and inflation levels continue to evolve.
+- We believe that the number of rate hikes in 2022 and 2023 remains flexible and dependent on how the economy and inflation levels continue to evolve.